 While we do our best to ensure that our presets work perfectly with a wide variety of images (and they do!), it’s impossible to predetermine the perfect settings for every single photo — especially if the lighting in your photo is exceptionally dark, light, or warm.

-In today's blog post, we want to cover 3 quick and easy preset adjustments that you can (and should) make to our presets in Lightroom, to make your photos even stronger!
+In today's blog post, we're covering 3 quick and easy preset adjustments that you can (and should) make to our presets in Lightroom, to make your photos even stronger!
 Let's begin!

 If the photo is too dark or too light, the exposure slider will let you add and subtract light to and from the photo.
 Increasing the exposure slider somewhere between +0.5 to +0.35 typically works perfectly, but it all depends on the lighting in the image you're editing!